 How to start: sign up for a virtual assistant matching website and apply for positions.
 Stick to what you’re good at and enjoy—for example, if you love creating social media graphics, look for businesses that are specifically seeking help in that area.

-4. Offer Online Tutoring
+4. Offer online tutoring

 My mentoring sessions fall under this example.
 I basically sit with a fellow freelancer for half an hour and go through their most pressing questions.
 But you can offer classes in anything you’re skilled in—maths?
 English?
 Managerial skills?